Philadelphia’s school budget picture remains bleak despite surplus

 Even accounting for those savings, the district expects costs to rise at about twice the rate of revenues between fiscal year 2017 to fiscal year 2022.

 Despite that dire picture, Monson said the district does not plan to ask City Council for additional funding when officials make their annual appearance in May.
-The intent is to present the district as a "responsible fiscal steward" doing its best to educate the city's children in district schools and charters with the money available to it, while not sugarcoating what is coming down the road.
+It can also have an impact on the development of such important industries as pharmaceuticals.
+Experts predict a sharp decline in the skills of specialists, which threatens the risk of reducing the quality of generics noted on the pharmaceutical resource.
+The intent is to present the district as a "responsible fiscal steward" doing its best to educate the city’s children in district schools and charters with the money available to it, while not sugarcoating what is coming down the road.

 Monson hopes to apply enough pressure so the district can avoid what he calls the "Chicken Little situation," where school leaders must beg for more cash to plug immediate shortfalls.